the-living/the-living.github.io/_posts/2017-01-27-cfd_tutorial.md

 This tutorial will go over the process of setting up a workflow between a NURBS modeling software to a CFD analysis and finally to a dataset.
 Included are examples of usage in a general purpose exterior wind flow analysis as well as a building specific interior model.
 The simulation engine is Autodesk Simulation CFD 2016, which has a flexible API which allows us to build a seamless workflow into NURBS and solid's modeling software such as Rhino, SolidWorks, Fusion, etc.

+For general overview of CFD in Architecture see ([following post](/2017/01/30/cfd/ "CFD Walkthrough"))

 ![image](/images/SimCFD_setup_mars.png)

 ### Base Files